A Factorization of the Log-Concavity Operator for Pascal Determinantal Arrays and Their Infinite Row-Wise Log-Concavity: Introduction

 where $\Had$ denotes the Hadamard (entrywise) product and we adopt the convention $\PD_0(i,j)=1$ for all $i,j\ge 0$.
 In particular, a single application of the log-concavity operator to $\PD_k$ produces precisely the entrywise product of its two neighboring determinantal arrays.

-This identity is proved in Section~\ref{sec:factor} by a direct and fully elementary manipulation of the Desnanot--Jacobi identity (Dodgson condensation) applied in two adjacent positions.
+This identity is proved in Section~\ref{sec:factor} by a direct and fully elementary algebraic manipulation implicitly based on the star of David rule property.
 No generating functions, no path interpretations, and no induction on $k$ are required.

 The factorization immediately implies that $\LC(\PD_k)$ has non-negative integer entries, recovering the known log-concavity of the rows of $\PD_k$ in a new and uniform way.
 To iterate further, we establish in Section~\ref{sec:hadamard} a general algebraic inequality for Hadamard products of log-concave sequences (Theorem~\ref{thm:hadamard}):